Mohamed-Ali-Mahmude/Parallax-on-the-Web-DevTips-/readme.md

-This is a vanilla Js version of what you see below. jQuery is still included for testing purposes, it's not used.
-I do this to practice my Javascript skills and to show the world that you don't need jQuery to do awesome stuff anymore.
+This is a vanilla Js version of what you see below.
+I did this to practice my Javascript skills and to show the world that you don't need jQuery to do awesome stuff anymore.

 # Parallax On The Web - Project Files